How to Darken Laser Engraving on Wood: Complete Guide

 4. Apply a light, even coat from about 6-8 inches away.

-5. Allow the spray to dry completely, then seal it with a clear coat of Clear polyurethane (matte or gloss).
+5. Allow the spray to dry completely, then seal it with a clear coat of water-based protective finish.
+We recommend using Minwax Clear Polycrylic Water-based Protective Finish found on Amazon.

 6. Let it dry, and then peel off the masking tape.